celo-org/docs/docs/cel2/l2-operator-guide.md

 ## Running op-geth

 Now, let's move on to the op-geth execution client.
 It will be responsible for executing transactions and generating blocks.
-In terms of resource requirements, it is recommended to run op-geth on a machine with 8 modern cores (amd64 or arm64), at least 8GB of memory and 200GB of storage.
+We recommend running op-geth on a machine with 8 modern cores (amd64 or arm64), at least 8GB of memory and 200GB of storage.
 Feel free to adjust these values based on your specific requirements.

 :::info
 You can use the [official op-geth documentation](https://docs.optimism.io/builders/node-operators/configuration/execution-config) as an additional reference.